iaa-vthitec/redf/README.md

 <hr>

 ## Project Overview
 Create a trauma-informed pre-apprenticeship curriculum to prepare program participants to enter a Registered Apprenticeship Program (RAP) with a sponsoring employer.
 This curriculum includes two programs, Digital Literacy and Technical Skills.
-The Digital Literacy curriculum was designed to establish a foundation in using modern digital computing devices in a guided and approachable manor.
+The Digital Literacy curriculum was designed to establish a foundation in using modern digital computing devices in a guided and approachable manner.
 The second program, Technical Skills builds on that foundation to provide students with the prerequisite skill set necessary to enter a Registered Apprenticeship Program in a technical computer support occupation.
 The instructional approach should prioritize best-practices in trauma-informed training.

 ## Curriculum Site
 Curriculum materials are available for viewing by the instructor at the following URL: